likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 ### Validating right top corner menu with submenus Categories, Currencies and Settings (Medium)
-* Clicking on “Categories” should display EXPENSES and INCOME sections.
+* Clicking on “Categories” should display EXPENSES and INcom.E sections.
 * Expenses categories should list out all the available categories option in alphabetical order.
 * Clicking on each category should allow you to edit category and delete category.
 * Select any category ex: HOME and it should take us to edit category window and click on delete button, it should be succesfully deleted from category list and from the application home screen.